BreeTree/pands-project/README.md

 Matplotlib and Seaborn libraries are useful libraries for data visualization in Python. **[14]** **[15]**

 ### Output histograms of each variable
 It is often best to visualise a dataset for ease of comprehension.
 Histograms are plots which represent the distribution of values or the frequency of a value.
 In this program, histograms are created for each variable and grouped by species so that the species can be appraised against each other.
 A kernel density estimate is added to smooth the distribution of bars and display on the plot. **[16]**, **[17]**, **[18]**, **[19]**.
-With the histograms it is easy to observe that some variables are distinct across species.
-The petal length and petal width values for *Iris setosa* are discrete from those for *Iris versicolor* and *Iris virginica* whose values overlap.
-It is also obvious from the histogram that the values for *Iris setosa* don't have much variance.

-The final histograms are stored in the Plots directory.

 ```
 plt.rc("grid", linestyle = "dotted", color = "gray", alpha = 0.7) # configure plot appearance, grids, dotted lines, colour of lines and transparency